 Is it true I don’t need to take a driver education course if I am over 19?

 If you are the age of 19 and over, you do not need to take a driver education course to obtain your Utah driver license.
-However, without proof of a previous license or driver education, you will be required to pass a written test, carry a Utah learner permit for 90 days, complete 40 hours of driving and pass a driving skills test.
+However, without proof of a previous license or driver education, you will be required to pass a written knowledge test, carry a Utah learner permit for 90 days, complete 40 hours of driving and pass a driving skills test.